DemonsTomb/TextSummarizer/readme.md

 ## Installation

-# Install the required dependencies:
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

-# Create a .env file in the root directory and add the following environment variable:
+Create a .env file in the root directory and add the following environment variable:
 OLLAMA_API_URL=<your_ollama_api_url>

-# To summarize text from a file, use the -t option followed by the path to the text file:
+Summarize text from a file:
 python summarize.py -t path/to/your/textfile.txt

-# To summarize text directly, pass the text as an argument:
+Summarize text directly:
 python summarize.py "Your text to summarize goes here."